adrianjhpc/DistributedStream/README.md

 If you want to build with persistent memory functionality then the [https://github.com/pmem/pmdk/](PMDK)  and [https://github.com/memkind/memkind](memkind) libraries should also be installed.
 Depending upon how you install these libraries you may have to alter the Makefile for a successful build.

 ## Building
 By default the non-persistent memory version is built, producing a single exectuable (`distributed_streams`) when the `make` command is run.
-You may need to alter this line in the Makefile to choose an appropriate compiler for you system:
+You will need to add a compiler to the makefile by altering this line in the Makefile to choose an appropriate compiler for you system:

 ```
-CC      = cc
+CC      =
 ```

-Should you wish to build the persistent memory version of the benchmark you can use the command `make distributed_streams_pmem` which will produce an exectuablec named `distributed_streams_pmem`.
+Should you wish to build the persistent memory version of the benchmark you can use the command `make distributed_streams_pmem` which will produce an executable named `distributed_streams_pmem`, or `make distributed_streams_memkind` which will produce an exectuable named `distributed_streams_memkind`.
+These require the PMDK library `lpmem` and the Memkind library `lmemkind` respectively.
+The library and header paths for these libraries can be added to the Makefile if required.

+##Running